Sid1057/sid1057.github.io/_posts/2021-08-17-Github-Digest.markdown

     <img src="/assets/images/repo_cards/eugeneyan_applied-ml.jpg" width="500" />
     </a>
     <p  align="center">
-        Review: a list of different papers/videos/posts about applying machine learning in real companies for real tasks.
+        Review: a list of various papers/videos/posts on the application of machine learning in real companies for real problems.
     </p>
   </p>
 </p>